Prosecutor: 'No evidence of criminal conduct' by law enforcement in death of Maquoketa man

 According to Ostergren, the officer and deputy spent more than 10 minutes trying to reason with Edwards to cooperate, but “Mr. Edwards was not rationally responding to their requests.”

-The letter states that the pair were aware that Edwards "had a history of fighting with law enforcement when he was under the influence of controlled substances" and that he "appeared to be impaired.
+The letter states that the two were aware that Edwards “had a history of fighting with law enforcement when he was under the influence of controlled substances” and that he “appeared to be impaired.”

 When the pair went to apprehend and handcuff Edwards, he fled on foot.
 He was shot with a stun gun twice, “but it had no substantial effect,” according to the county attorney’s letter.